JujuAdams/SNAP/5.2/loose-json.md

 }
 ```

-In loose JSONT, the keywords `true` and `false` (without quotes) are transformed into booleans as one would expect.
+In Loose JSON, the keywords `true` and `false` (without quotes) are transformed into booleans as one would expect.
 The keyword `null` (again, without quotes) is converted into GameMaker's native `undefined` datatype.

 A string must be delimited using double quotes in the following situations:
 1. If a string needs to contain any reserved symbols (`:` `,` `\n` `\r` `{` `}` `[` `]`)